Gym vs home workout. Which one should I choose?

-- The pros and cons of working out at home vs working out at a gym
+- The pros and cons of gym vs home workout

 - Gym or Home Workout: How do I choose?